Ayoubsab/Card-Fraud-Detection/README.md

 - NaN flags added before filling —> preserves "absence" as signal
 - Autoencoder trained exclusively on non-fraud transactions
 - `ae_reconstruction_error` injected as a feature into XGBoost (semi-supervised)
+- Used Optuna (Bayesian optimization) to optimize XGBoost's hyperparameters

 ---